 Like Trump, but unlike Le Pen, Zemmour aims to unite working-class voters and the conservative establishment behind the promise of lower taxes and civil-service reform.
 But while his mission is clear, his execution leaves much to be desired.
 For example, he immediately lost many women voters with statements such as “women are the goal and the booty of every gifted man who aspires to climb into society.”

 Then, Zemmour embarrassed the traditional right by suggesting that the World War II-era French collaborationist leader, Marshal Philippe Pétain, had actually sought to save French Jews by sacrificing foreign ones.
 Zemmour has also argued that the victims of a terrorist attack at a school in Toulouse were not truly French because they were buried in Israel.
-In response to the outrage these statements caused, he emphasized his own background as an Algerian Jew whose parents suffered from Pétain’s anti-Jewish law.
-But the damage was already done.
+In response to the outrage these statements caused, he emphasised his own background as an Algerian Jew whose parents suffered from Pétain’s anti-Jewish law.
+But the damage was already done. — Project Syndicate Services.

 Despite these “mistakes” — or, perhaps, because of them — Zemmour has been polling just below 15 per cent.
 Although that puts him on par with Le Pen for the first round, it ultimately means that he has lost any chance of being elected.
 The question, then, is who will win the voters he has managed to attract.
 Will he cling to his base, or will he direct them to support Le Pen?
 In the latter scenario, his presidential run could end up fortifying the candidate it has so far damaged the most.
 But many of his supporters also could find their way to the traditional right, which has been eagerly searching for a figure capable of aligning working-class voters with elite interests.